 “Pull out all the stops and lay it all on the line.
 Fight because you don’t know how to die quietly.
 Win because you don’t know how to lose.
 This king’s ruled long enough—it’s time to tear his castle down.”

 I can’t believe it was only fifteen days ago where I didn’t even know what the hell The Foxcourt Hole was.
-And it’s been almost a week since I finished The King’s Men and I’ve just been scouring Nora’s tumblr, reading everyone she’s written about post-TKM.
+And it’s been almost a week since I finished The King’s Men and I’ve just been scouring Nora’s Tumblr, reading everyone she’s written about post-TKM.

 I genuinely thought I was never going to make it to the final book.
-Because I’m a realistic reader and there were times in this series where it’s so bizarrely unrealistic and none of their behaviour would be acceptable in real life. (for example, in book 1, I don’t think the NCAA would ever permit Andrew to play Exy on the condition he would be on drugs, and allow him to play with knives hidden under his clothing).
+Because I’m a realistic reader and there were times in this series where it’s so bizarrely unrealistic and none of their behaviours would be acceptable in real life. (for example, in book 1, I don’t think the NCAA would ever permit Andrew to play Exy on the condition he would be on drugs, and allow him to play with knives hidden under his clothing).
 You don’t understand how hard it was to read this without wanting to yell ‘HOW WOULD THAT EVEN BE PERMITTED???’

 But putting that aside, The King’s Men was a really gripping read and I think it’s my favourite out of the trilogy.
 The action of the story keeps you on the edge with every turn of a page.
 It’s been a week since finishing this and I haven’t been able to stop thinking about it.
-Nora takes the story and makes it even more brutal and heart breaking than its predecessors.
+Nora takes the story and makes it even more brutal and heartbreaking than its predecessors.

-I’m just going make a small mention about the relationships within this- small because I know I’ll never shut up about them.
+I’m just going make a small mention of the relationships within this- small because I know I’ll never shut up about them.
 The interactions between the characters are so cute, and I loved each and every single one of them, especially Neil, Dan, Renee, Alison, and, never forget my ultimate fave, Nicky.
 And despite the description heavily emphasising this book is about romance, it was subtle and doesn’t overpower the main plot of the team.
-I loved way the Foxes went from this dysfunctional team that had no hopes of even scratching the list for the championship to working together and growing together as a group.
-And this tumblr post sums up everything that is pure and good about the USC Trojans,but has huge spoilers, just to warn you.
+I loved the way the Foxes went from this dysfunctional team that had no hopes of even scratching the list for the championship to working together and growing together as a group.
+And this tumblr post sums up everything that is pure and good about the USC Trojans, but has huge spoilers, just to warn you.
 (Yeah, small mention she said, well done Zaheerah.)

 Overall, I might not have had the best beginnings with this series but the ending swept me away and I know I’ll most definitely be reading more from Nora Sakavic in the future.